Each year the Bay of Plenty Regional Council purchases more than $156 million worth of goods, works and services.

 All of Government Procurement Programme

-This is a central government initiative that has been expanded to local government and provides centralised contracts in a range of supply categories at the best buying rates in NZ.
+This is a central government initiative that has been expanded to local government and provides centralised contracts in a range of supply categories at the best buying rates in New Zealand.
 Bay of Plenty Regional Council is a party to several of the AoG contracts.

 n3 (formerly GSB) provide a supply aggregation service and have a number of suppliers under contract.
 The Council is a member organisation and saves money through discounts with the contracted suppliers and not having to tender and administer the supply relationships.